 In the table above there is 11 users and to get the first 2 users we use the following query:

 PAGE = 1 LIMIT = 2 OFFSET = (PAGE-1) * LIMIT OFFSET = (1-1) * 2 OFFSET = 0 * 2 OFFSET = 0

 The offset initial value is

 1, that's why we subtract 1 from the page number.

 SELECT `id`, `name` FROM `users` LIMIT 2 OFFSET 0

-The following result will represents the page 1 of the pagination:
+The previous query will produce the following result which represents the page 1 of the pagination:

 +----+----------+ | id | Name | +----+----------+ | 1 | John | | 2 | Jane | +----+----------+

 MySQL has a different way to use offset, without using the

 The first parameter is the offset and the second parameter is the rows count.